A regularity method for lower bounds on the Lyapunov exponent for stochastic differential equations

-Note that by definition, $\Phi_\tau = \Phi_\tau^*$ for the adjoint in $L^2(dq)$.
 The basic properties of these kinds of mollifiers are classical, however, we include sketches for completeness.
 Due to the compatibility between definitions \eqref{def:Ls} and \eqref{def:Phij}, and the fact that the properties we are interested in are purely local, the results follow from the corresponding statements on $\R^d$.
-We sketch the details of this in the first lemma for the readers' convenience. \begin{lemma} For all $\sigma \in [0,1)$, $U \subset \cM$ open and bounded, there holds the following uniformly in $\tau \in (0,\delta)$ and uniformly in $C^3$ bounded sets of $Y \in \mathfrak{X}(U)$, for all $w \in C^\infty_0(U)$ (identifying $\Lambda^0 = L^1$),
+We sketch the details of this in the first lemma, which is the most delicate of the estimates we require.